Why do people and museums collect?

 I love collecting sea shells from my holidays by the beach.
 They help me to remember the smells and sounds of the beach, as well as the fun we had there as a family.

-In Collecting is Fun students investigate how collections can help us remember the past, through object handing and gallery exploration.
+In Collecting is Fun students investigate how collections can help us remember the past, through object handling and gallery exploration.

 - Give students an opportunity to explore the collections of the National Museum of Australia.